Last Updated: September 29, 2023

 We’ve used Expensify to capture/track receipts and confirm credit card bill totals since 2013.
 They have a solid website and mobile app for capturing those receipts.
 A great tool for making it easier to know exactly how much you’re spending, and for confirming no fraudulent or mistaken charges slipped through on your credit cards.

-For both home and auto insurance, we use the insurance aggregator Answer Financial to get quotes for a large number of insurers at once (with the notable exception of Geico), and thus quickly and easily find the best rates.
+For both home and auto insurance, every year we use the insurance aggregator Answer Financial to get quotes for a large number of insurers at once (with the notable exception of Geico), and thus quickly and easily find the best rates.
 A really nice thing about the agents at Answer Financial is that they really are agents of the insurance companies, instead of brokers, so there are no broker fees.
 I do believe they get commissions, but I’ve never gotten the impression that the commissions they get between the different companies are substantially different, or that they are doing anything other than plugging our information into a wide variety of companies and just delivering the best result on their screen to us.

 This site uses Hostinger for hosting, and so far it’s been solid.
 We got a fantastic rate, the interface is good, and downtime is minimal.
 Basically the fact that I have no complaints is a pretty solid endorsement in my mind.